Memorial University of Newfoundland, 1949-2000

 President Taylor retired in 1973 and Morgan succeeded him.
-Again, activity was in the air with the opening two-year college in Corner Brook in 1975, named Sir Wilfred Grenfell College in 1979.
+In 1975 Memorial University opened a college in Corner Brook, offering a two year program.
+In 1979 the college adopted Grenfell College as its new name.
 Morgan remained in office until 1981 when he was replaced by another long-time Memorial professor, Leslie Harris from the Department of History.
 Harris held the post until 1990 when Arthur May was named to the post, which he served until his retirement in 1999.
 In 1999 Axel Meisen was installed as Memorial's eighth president.

 Memorial has built and cultivated a number of large research partnerships with business and government.
 Large scale research projects focused on fish stocks, off-shore oil development, sustainable development of resources, and metallurgy.
-The newest research facility that Memorial helped to establish is the Bonne Bay Marine Station.
+Early in the new millennium Memorial helped to establish the Bonne Bay Marine Station on the island's west coast.
 Much of the research conducted at Memorial is either directly or indirectly related to Newfoundland and Labrador and is intended to benefit the people of the province.
 The relationship between the university and the people of the province has been and will continue in the future to be the raison d'être of the university.